BlueTonio/DecoderPNG/README.md

-# DecoderPNG
+# Decoder-PNG-
-simple decoder for PNG in C
+simple decoder in C